6 Wood Pallet Scavenging Tips for Your Next Project

 6. What do you actually need?

 While it might be tempting to load up on free pallets, think smart.
-Consider the needs of the project and select those that actually accommodate your needs, rather than indiscriminately grabbing anything that looks vaguely useful.
-Leave pallets for other scavengers and their own projects.
-By only taking what you'll need, you'll also avoid the problem of ending up with a large stack of material that you can't use, and you'll establish a more friendly relationship with other scavengers in the area.
+Consider the requirements of the project and select those that actually accommodate your needs, rather than indiscriminately grabbing anything that looks vaguely useful.
+Leave some pallets for other scavengers and their own projects.
+By only taking what you'll need, you'll also avoid the problem of ending up with a large stack of material that you can't use, and you'll establish a more friendly relationship with other repurposers in the area.

 Katie Marks writes for Networx.com.